How to turn off Avast antivirus for Windows and Mac in 2025

 5.1.
 Risks of leaving devices unprotected

 Disabling Avast removes your real-time protection.
+Without shields, advanced threats like malware, rootkit attacks, or missed exploit detection could slip through unnoticed.
 This means:

 • No scanning of incoming files or emails